 Younger than its Wiltshire counterpart, the Dorset Record Society has reinvented itself in recent years.
 Formerly part of the Dorset Natural History and Archaeological Society, it is now a separate society which aims to publish volumes of Dorset records on a regular basis.
 I have typeset the last four volumes, and have experimented with bringing back into print older volumes.
 The 2017 volume, Treswell's Elizabethan survey of Purbeck, is proving a particular success.
 A Weymouth borough minute book was published in 2020 and a clergyman's correspondence in 2021.
 Further information is on the Dorset County Museum website: http://research.dorsetcountymuseum.org/drs.html.

 Wiltshire Buildings Record

 I have published a series of monographs for this society on types of Wiltshire buildings - tollhouses, dovecotes, reading rooms, almshouses and most recently lodge gates.
 I have also been involved with their other publications, including an index of local architects (see below, other books available).
 Visit http://www.wiltshirebuildingsrecord.org.uk/.

 Victoria County History

 This national project, begun in 1899, to write the history of every English parish and county, remains active in various places, including Wiltshire and Gloucestershire.
-From 2011-17 my main occupation was as editor of the VCH in Gloucestershire, researching and writing parish histories, and project managing the work of other historians and volunteers.
-I am continuing to work with the Gloucestershire team, currently on Baunton, Swindon and West Littleton, but since 2016 I have also been consultant editor for VCH Wiltshire, and am currently researching Chippenham and West Knoyle.
+From 2011 I was editor of the VCH in Gloucestershire, researching and writing parish histories, and project managing the work of other historians and volunteers.
+I am continuing to work with the Gloucestershire team, currently on Baunton, Swindon and West Littleton, but since 2016 I have also been consultant editor for VCH Wiltshire, and am currently researching Chippenham.
 Full details on http://www.victoriacountyhistory.ac.uk/.
 Then visit the Gloucestershire and Wiltshire pages on this site for more detail locally.